bibi0504/personal-portfolio/README.md

 # Portfolio and Blog

-This is my persnal portfolio and blog site project.
+This is my persnal updated portfolio and blog site project.

 ## I used
 - Next.js